c-scale-community/workflow-coastal-hydrowaq/README.md

 	This will create the folder `$HOME/use-case-hisea` containing all the files you need for the workflow.
 Note that for private repos authentication will be required.
 The user will be prompted to enter the github username and the [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

+If `git` is not installed, you can install it on `CentOS` by doing

+	sudo yum install git

 ### Build and pull the docker containers for the workflow
 (Note: if you have permission denied error, add `sudo` before all commands) \